 Being born again not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth forever (1 Pt 1.22,23).

-The words “born again” get tossed around pretty carelessly these days.
 Peter says the evidence we are born again is that we love one another with a pure heart—and fervently.
 This is the identifying characteristic of those who are born again, and moving in an eternal realm now.
 Much is made of “eternal life” being the portion of the born again.
-Rightly so—they are born again not of corruptible seed, but of incorruptible, the word of God that liveth and abideth forever.
+Rightly so—they are born again not of corruptible seed, but of incorruptible, of the word of God that liveth and abideth forever.
 But see how eternal life and love are inseparably linked together?
 The law of eternal life is love.

 This from the apostle John:

 We know that we have passed from death to life, because we love the brethren.
 He that loveth not his brother abideth in death.